Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 4. Egg Fu

 His inability to stay alive makes Chang Tzu one of the worst DC villains.
-He has been blasted to pieced by several characters, including Will Magnus, Cassandra Cain, Power Girl and Wonder Woman, but he returns every single time.
+He has been blasted to pieced by several characters, including Will Magnus, Cassandra Cain, Power Girl and Wonder Woman, but he returns every time.

-Tzu established the Science Squad, who were responsible for bioengineering the Four Horsemen (immensely powerful beings) and was responsible for his own destruction when he took Will’s bipolar medication, as he believed it suppressed his creativity.
+Tzu established the Science Squad, who were responsible for bioengineering the Four Horsemen (mighty beings) and was responsible for his own destruction when he took Will’s bipolar medication, as he believed it suppressed his creativity.
 Will unleashed miniature Metal Men on him and defeated Tzu using a partial wave gun.

-This first event doubled as a means to free Black Adam, who Tzu had kidnapped and attempted to sell.
+This first event doubled to free Black Adam, who Tzu had kidnapped and attempted to sell.
 He has multiple names and won’t hesitate to destroy anything that laughs at his name, even if they are one of his own guards.
 There is another version of the character referred to as Edgar Fullerton Yeung, and at this point, it feels like the character keeps being brought back so the writers can make terrible egg puns.

 3. Blue Snowman

 Brilyant had wired their brain into the cerebellum into the suit, so when Wonder Woman crashed the suit, their brain crashed with it.
-Only afterwards Diana realised a woman was inside the Blue Snowman.
+Only afterwards did Diana realise a woman was inside the Blue Snowman.
 Wonder Woman has easily defeated the Blue Snowman several times and once did so with the help of Steve Trevor.

 2. Hector Hammond